Racket Attack

 Racket Attack is a 1988 professional tennis Nintendo Entertainment System game.
 It was released in Japan as Moero!!
-Pro Tennis (燃えろ!!プロテニス), which the second game of the Moero!! sports series.
+Pro Tennis (燃えろ!!プロテニス), which is the second game of the Moero!! sports series.
 The gameplay takes place in a ¼ overhead view tennis court with the score being present at all times and an audience of spectators being shown in multiple colors (white, pink, and red).
 The North American version features an endorsement from Wilson Sporting Goods.
 The game was released fairly late in the NES life cycle in Europe and the PAL regions, as available sources show, due to the lengthy process of distributing and the fact that Nintendo have still just started to get into the region by the time of the Japanese release of the game.

 This game is seen as an overall improvement over the original Tennis video game for the Nintendo Entertainment System with a wide selection of player characters and a deep level of gameplay for the late 1980s.

 Gameplay

 There are two gameplay modes present: one-player (representing a tennis tournament) and two-player (which represents an exhibition match).
 After winning seven matches in single-player mode, the player receives a championship trophy.
 These matches become increasingly difficult as the player progresses through them.
 It is possible to play on a grass, clay, or hard court.
-You can play a women's match, best-of-3, or men's match, best-of-5.
+The players can play a women's match, best-of-3, or men's match, best-of-5.

 There are 16 different players; eight male, and eight female.
 They have their own strengths and weaknesses for experimenting.
-However, the male players can only play against other male players while females can only play against other females.
+The male players can only play against other male players while females can only play against other females.

 Passwords allow players to retain their statistics after playing for a while; they also allow access to any level between the second round of the tournament and the end game.
-There are six possible tennis moves; including the lob, volley, and slice.
+There are six possible tennis moves, including the lob, volley, and slice.
 While serving, the camera angle becomes slightly more over the player's shoulder.
-Women's matches are noticeably shorter than men's matches and players contain unusual names like "Gibbco" and "First."
+Women's matches are noticeably shorter than men's matches and players contain unusual names like "Gibbco" and "First".
 Both buttons of the NES controller are used to hit the ball; the "A" button is used mainly for front-court action while the "B" button is primarily reserved for back court moves.
 Players can protest to the line judge if a decision is not made in their favor.